Molyn Leszcz on Group Psychotherapyby Victor Yalom

 |VY:||It feels absolutely that way for me.
 And that's an example I can't help noticing from a process lens:when you shifted the conversation away from the content—group therapy—to making it a personal connection between you and me, I found myself moved in an emotional way that I hadn't previously in this conversation.|

 |ML:||I feel that, Victor, and I'm glad that it touched you in the same way.
 I would have not wanted our conversation to end without making the comment.|

 ©2011, Psychotherapy.net, LLC

 Molyn Leszcz, MD, CGP, FAGPA is the Psychiatrist-in-Chief at Mount Sinai Hospital and Professor and Head of the Group Psychotherapy Program, Department of Psychiatry, University of Toronto.
 Dr. Leszcz co-chaired the American Group Psychotherapy Association’s Science to Service Task Force, the working group that published AGPA’s Clinical Practice Guidelines for Group Psychotherapy in 2007.
 He has been awarded Fellowship in the Canadian Group Psychotherapy Association, and has been the recipient of a number of teaching awards at the University of Toronto.
-Dr. Leszcz has co-authored with Dr. Irvin Yalom the 5th edition of The Theory and Practice of Group Psychotherapy.Victor Yalom, PhD is the founder, president and resident cartoonist of Psychotherapy.net.
+Dr. Leszcz has co-authored with Dr. Irvin Yalom the 5th edition of The Theory and Practice of Group Psychotherapy.Victor Yalom, PhD is the founder, CEO and resident cartoonist of Psychotherapy.net.
 He also maintains a part-time practice in individual, group and couples therapy in San Francisco and Mill Valley.
 He has conducted workshops in existential-humanistic and group therapy in the US, Mexico, and China, and also leads ongoing consultation groups for therapists.

 CE credits: 2